 Management must be committed to following a written policy for defect prevention at both the organization and project level.
 The policy should contain long-term plans for funding, resources and the implementation of DP activities across the organization including within management, to improve software processes and products.
 Once in place, a review of results provides identification of effective activities and lessons learned to further improve the organization’s success in applying a DP strategy.

 Periodic reviews are conducted by each of the teams assigned to coordinate DP activities.
-During the reviews, action items are identified and priorities set based on a causal analysis that determines:
+During the reviews, action items are identified and priorities set based on a causal analysis that determines the:

-- the cost to implement process improvements to prevent the defects, and
+- Cost to implement process improvements to prevent the defects

 A pareto analysis is helpful in setting priorities and provides direction for assignment of action items or reassignment to other teams, making changes to activities and documenting rationale for decisions.

 Additional DP activities involve reviewing results of defect prevention experiments and taking actions to incorporate the results of successful experiments into the rest of the project or organization, as appropriate.
 Examples of defect prevention experiments include using a temporarily modified process or a new tool.